Sue-Young/reading-notes/index.md

 ## Current Topics Covered

+- Introduction
 - Growth Mindset
 - Markdown
 - Git Hub Pages
 - Useful Links

+## Introduction

+Welcome to my Reading Notes page.
+I am a Software Engineer who is blowing the dust off her coding skills.
+This has been a blast and I expect it will only get more fun.

+Learn more about me at my [GitHub Profile Page](https://github.com/Sue-Young).

 ## What is Growth Mindset?